Sxyaz/Basic-Sprite-Converter-To-GIF/README.md

 # Libary Used

-I'm used Pillow libary in this project.
+I used Pillow libary in this project.

 Here you go: https://pillow.readthedocs.io/en/stable/